-Students who believe that the adjudication of the hearing was unfair, or not in keeping with the provisions with the provisions of FERPA, may make a written request for assistance to the president of WCC.
+Students who believe that the adjudication of the hearing was unfair, or not in keeping with the provisions of FERPA, may make a written request for assistance to the president of WCC.
 Further, students who believe their rights have been abridged may file complaints with the Family Policy Compliance Office, U.S. Department of Education, 400 Maryland Avenue., S.W., Washington, D.C., 20202-4605, concerning the alleged failure of WCC to comply with the Act.
-Revisions and clarifications of College policies are published as experience with the law warrants.